fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/situated-design-practices/index.md

 ## Schedule

+=== "17/02"

+    ***13:00-15:00***

+    **Session with *Mario Santamaria* about** ***Internet Tour***

+    ***15:00-17:00***

+    **Visit to Barceloa Supercomputing Center**

+The artistic practice of Mario Santamaría studies the phenomenon of the contemporary observer, paying attention to two processes, the representational practices and the machine's vision or mediation.
+Using different tactics such as appropriation, remake or assembly, his work involves different fields like the conflict, the memory, the virtuality or the surveillance.

+The Barcelona Supercomputing Center–Centro Nacional de Supercomputación (BSC-CNS) is Spain’s national supercomputing center.
+We specialize in high-performance computing (HPC) and operate MareNostrum, one of the most powerful supercomputers in Europe.

-=== "13/01"
+=== "18/02"

-    ***9:30-16:00***
+    ***9:30-17:30***

-    **Bike trip along the *Llobregat River* to** ***Cal Negre***
+    **Bike trip** to ***Cal Negre***

-    Bike trip

-    Start: 9:30

-    Meeting Point: Carrer Cobalt 38, 08907 L’Hospitalet de Llobregat

-    L’Hospitalet to El Prat de Llobregat following the Llobregat River
+    Meeting Pointat 9:30: TBC at El Prat de Llobregat 10:00 – Pick up the bikes

-    11:30 – Arrive to El Prat de Llobregat Beach: Situated Design Practices Course Introduction

-    12:00 – El Prat de Llobregat Beach to Cal Negre

-    12:30 – Cal Negre introduction
+    10:30 – Bike trip to Cal Negre and introduction 11:00 – Cal Negre activities
     13:00 – Lunch

-    14:00 – Cal Negre activities
+    14:30 – Cal Negre activities
+    17:00 – Bike Trip to Caserna and Casa del Semáfore at El Prat Beach

-    Cal Negre is a community, a house, and an experimental space located just 200 meters from the Barcelona Airport.
+    Cal Negre is a community, a house, and an experimental space located just 200 meters from the Barcelona Airport at El Prat de Llobregat.
 Its residents explore communal ways of living and working, deeply engaging with the surrounding territory and context.

+=== "19/02"

+    ***12:00-14:00***

+    **Session with *Anna Engelhardt* about** ***Borders and Forced Communities***

+    12:00 – Online talk by Anna Engelhardt about borders and forced communities 13:30 – Q&A

+    Anna Engelhardt investigative practice follows the traces of material violence, focusing on what could be seen as the ‘ghost’ of information.
+The toxic information environments she deals with stem from structures of extraction, occupation and dispossession.
+Her work has been shown at transmediale, Berlin; ICA, London; Ars Electronica; Biennial TEA Tenerife; National Gallery of Art, Lithuania; B3 Biennial of the Moving Image, Frankfurt; The Henie Onstad Triennial for Photography and New Media, Oslo; Kyiv Biennial.

-=== "21/01"
+=== "20/02"

     ***9:30-11:30***

-    **Session with *Hibai Harbidez* about** ***Borders and Forced Communities***
+    **Session with *Hibai Harbide* about** ***Borders and Forced Communities***

-    9:30 – Online talk by Hibai Harbide

-    11:00 – Q&A
+    9:30 – Online talk by Hibai Harbide about borders and forced communities 11:00 – Q&A

 Hibai Arbide Aza is a lawyer by training but works as a journalist.
 Since 2014, he has been living in Greece, where he has worked as a television correspondent and has published in print media for various international outlets.
 He has been a member of Muzungu Producciones since 2015.
 For nearly two decades, he has been involved in issues related to borders and freedom of movement; first as an activist, then as a lawyer, and now as a journalist, covering the so-called “refugee crisis” of recent years in Greece, the Balkans, the Middle East, and Germany.
-Other common topics in his work include social issues, civil rights, and LGBTQ+ matters.
+Other common topics in his work include social issues, civil rights, and LGBTQ+ matters

-=== "11/02"

-    ***9:30-11:30***

-    **Visit to *Alencop* and** ***Andròmines***

-    9:30 – Visit to Alencop

-    Alencop is a social cooperative in Barcelona, founded in 2015 to support vulnerable migrant populations, particularly informal scrap metal collectors.
-Backed by the Barcelona City Council, it provides dignified employment, promotes sustainable waste management, and facilitates social inclusion.
-In 2020, Alencop merged with Andròmines to strengthen its focus on the circular economy and continue empowering individuals at risk of social exclusion.

-=== "18/02"

-    ***9:30-11:30***

-    **Session with *Ben Ditto* about** ***Internet Subcultures***

-    9:30 – Online talk by Ben Ditto

-    11:00 – Q&A

-    Ben Ditto is a creative director living and working in London.
-Ditto’s projects span a broad spectrum of disciplines including moving image, CGI, creative coding, branding, AI, print and live experience to name just a few.
-Ben’s utilisation of Instagram as a tool for reportage on topics ranging from military hardware to surgical procedures – and everything in between – has gained him a cult online following and propelled him to the realm of “niche micro-internet celebrity”.
-This led to the cultivation of an online community, Ditto Nation, on Telegram and Discord, as well as a documentary series under the same name.
-Ben is also the art director of his eponymous publishing company Ditto, and founded Dazed Beauty alongside Isamaya Ffrench.
-Ditto was recently appointed as the creative director of Desdemona, a robot created in a collaboration between Hanson Robotics and Singularity Net, with the aim of creating the future of AI celebrity.

 ### Methodological Strategies